 “Heroic Identifications: Or ‘You Can Love Me Too—I Am So Like The State’ ”Theory and Event 15.1 (March 2012)

 “Villains, Victims and Heroes: Melodrama, Media and 9/11.”
 Journal of Communication.
 55:1 (March 2005): 22-37.

 “Terror Firma: The Landscape of Terror in American Politics” Review of Terrorist Assemblages by Jasbir Puar and States of Terror by Robin Goodman.
 Theory and Event 14.1(March 2011)

 “National Love in Violent Times” Review of Postcolonial Melancholia by Paul Gilroy and The Truth About Patriotism by Steven Johnston.
 Political Theory 36:5 (October 2008 ):762-769

 “Wendy Brown” in The Encyclopedia of Political Thought eds.
-Michael Gibbons, Diana Coole, Lisa Ellis (Sage, forthcoming 2014)
+Michael Gibbons, Diana Coole, Lisa Ellis (NY: Wiley-Blackwell) in progress, expected 2015.

-Ugly Freedoms: Failure, Passivity and Dependence in The 21st Century.
-New book project on contemporary practices of freedom.
-Manuscript in beginning stages.
+Ugly Freedoms New book project on contemporary practices of freedom.